Financial matters

 Inclusion Support

-Inclusion support is intended to cover additional financial costs incurred primarily by participants with physical, mental or health impairments.
+Inclusion support is intended to cover additional financial costs incurred primarily by participants with physical, mental or health issues.
 Inclusion support is intended to help students become mobile.
 Instead of a lump sum being paid out, the actual real costs incurred, for example due to health problems, are to be covered.
 Inclusion support (based on actual costs) and a top-up (fixed increase in individual support) can be received at the same time.

 /